Chris Kolankowski: Winnipeg Blue Bombers

 After sitting out the 2019 season, Kolankowski signed as a free agent with the Winnipeg Blue Bombers on February 6, 2020.
 However, he also did not play in 2020 due to the cancellation of the 2020 CFL season.
 He dressed in the last two regular season games as a backup lineman during the 2021 season after spending most of the season on the practice roster.
 He also dressed in the 108th Grey Cup as the Blue Bombers defeated the Hamilton Tiger-Cats and Kolankowski won his second Grey Cup championship.

 In 2022, Kolankowski dressed in 17 regular season games and started 15 at centre following an injury to the incumbent, Michael Couture.
 He also dressed in the 109th Grey Cup, but the Blue Bombers lost to his former team, the Toronto Argonauts.
 After Couture left in free agency, Kolankowski became the team's starting centre as he started in all 18 regular season games in 2023.
 He started in his first post-season game in the West Final against the BC Lions that year, and also started in the 110th Grey Cup loss to the Montreal Alouettes.

 Kolankowski played and started in all 18 regular season games in 2024 and both post-season games.
 However, he lost his third straight Grey Cup in the team's 111th Grey Cup loss to the Argonauts.
+He played in all 18 regular season games in 2025 and also played in the team's East Semi-Final loss to the Montreal Alouettes.
+As a pending free agent, he was granted an early release on January 5, 2026.

+Hamilton Tiger-Cats

+On January 13, 2026, it was announced that Kolankowski had signed with the Hamilton Tiger-Cats.
+He started in the first game of the 2026 season and then dressed as a backup for the next seven games.

+Toronto Argonauts

+Kolankowski was traded to the Argonauts on August 3, 2026, in exchange for a sixth-round pick in the 2027 CFL draft.